nashville-software-school/client-side-mastery/book-1-the-novice/chapters/CLI_BASICS.md

 Aliases are useful for accelerating your development workflow.
 You define aliases in your `.zshrc` file with the `alias` keyword.
 Let's look at an example.

-When working with the Git/Github workflow, there are several commands that you type over, and over, and over again.
-One of those is `git push origin myBranchName`.
-It becomes tedious to constantly type `git push origin`.
-Let's create an alias for it.
+You will often get lost in the command line, and going back to your home directory - where all your files live - can help you reset and find what you're looking for.
+You can create an alias named `gohome` which will take you there when you're lost.

-Open the `.zshrc` initialization file in your favorite code editor, and enter in the following alias.
+Open the `.zshrc` initialization file - which is in your home directory - in your favorite code editor, and enter in the following alias.

-`alias gpo="git push origin "`
+`alias gohome="cd ~"`

 > **Pro tip:** Make sure there are no spaces before, or after, the equals sign in an alias.

-Save the file, and reload your init file with the `source` command.
+Save the file, and reload your init file with the `source` command in the terminal.

 `source ~/.zshrc`

-The next time you need to push a local branch to Github, you can use this alias to save yourself a lot of typing.

-`gpo myBranchName`
+The command is now ready to use, and will be available now every time you open a new terminal.

 ### Bash Functions